IMPLICIT BIAS AND NORMATIVE SCIENCE

 Participatory research

-Do you think anyone left-handed, non-white or female has been involved in the production of Lambroso's paper or the design of the researcher's studies?
+Do you think anyone left-handed, non-white or female has been involved in the production of Lambroso's

+Do you think this paper would be well-received today?
+If you have a moment, research the history of a condition that was referred to by doctors and scientists as "female hysteria".
+Raulin, a French physician who studied "the condition" claimed that while it is not impossible for a man to contract hysteria, it is mainly women who suffer from it because of their "lazy and irritable nature".
+What are the dangers of conducting research into communities, cultures, or groups of people that we do not identify with?
 Can you think of claims that have been made about different groups of people based on conclusions from studies that did not involve members of the researched communities in the design of the studies?
 Can you think of reasons why science might pathologe minorities?
 Think about group psychology - ingroup/outgroup effect (Billig & Tajfel, 1973), and social identity theory (Tajfel 1979) or categorising the world into "them" and "us".

 Participatory research (PR) encompasses research designs, methods, and frameworks that use systematic inquiry in direct collaboration with those affected by an issue being studied for the purpose of action or change (Vaughn and Jacquez, 2020).